 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligation, and arises from the operating activities primarily (trade receivables) and from its financing activities including cash and cash equivalents, deposits with banks, derivatives and other financial instruments.
 The carrying amount of financial assets represents the maximum credit exposure and is as follows:

-Trade and other receivables and contract assets
+Trade and other receivables

 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the factors that may influence the credit risk of its customer base, including the default risk of the industry and country in which customers operate including the past trends on recoverability, ECL Provision is considered based on the matrix defined below.
+The Company has established a credit policy under which each customer is analysed individually for creditworthiness before the Company's credit terms are offered.
+Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
+Credit limits are established for each customer and reviewed periodically.
+Any sales order exceeding those limits require approval from the appropriate authority.

-There is one customer having revenue of ^ 35,292 (March 31, 2023 ^ 27,802) including an amount of ^ 23,225 and ^ 12,067 (March 31, 2023 ^ 19, 596 and ^ 8, 206) arising from shipments to United States of America and Japan respectively.
+There is one customer having revenue of ^ 35,401 (March 31, 2024 ^ 35,292) including an amount of ^ 27,975 and ^ 7,426 (March 31, 2024 ^ 12,067 and ^ 23,225) arising from shipments to Japan and United States of America respectively.

 The concentration of credit risk is limited in domestic market due to the fact that the customer base is large and unrelated.
-The Company's exports are mainly carried out in countries which have stable economic conditions, where the concentration is relatively higher; however the credit risk is low as the customers have good credit ratings.
+The Company's exports are mainly carried out in countries which have stable economic conditions, where the concentration is relatively higher, however the credit risk is low as the customers have good credit ratings.

-The Company computes an allowance for impairment of trade receivables based on a simplified approach that represents its expected credit losses.
+The Company computes an allowance for impairment of trade receivables based on a simplified approach, that represents its expected credit losses.
 The Company uses an allowance matrix to measure the expected credit loss of trade receivables.
 Loss rates are based on actual credit loss experienced over the past 3 years.
-These loss rates are adjusted by considering the available, reasonable and supportive forward-looking information.
+These loss rates are adjusted by considering the available, reasonable and supportive forward looking information.

-Credit risk from balances with banks and other financial instruments is managed by Company in accordance with its policy.
+Credit risk from balances with banks and other financial instruments (including derivative financial instruments) is managed by Company in accordance with its policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
-Counterparty credit limits are reviewed by the management and may be updated throughout the year.
+Counterparty credit limits are reviewed by the management, and may be updated throughout the year.
 Company also invests in mutual funds based on the credit ratings, these are reviewed for safety, liquidity and yield on regular basis.
+Accordingly, based on the assessment there is no material allowance in the above financial assets.

 Exposure to credit risk: